jarql/jarql.github.io/index.md

 ---

 # JARQL: SPARQL for JSON
-Jarql is a tool, inspired by [Tarql](https://tarql.github.io/), for converting JSON to RDF using SPARQL 1.1 syntax, mostly using constract queries.
+Jarql is a tool, inspired by [Tarql](https://tarql.github.io/), for converting JSON to RDF using SPARQL 1.1 syntax, mostly using construct queries.

 ## Introduction
 JARQL reads a JSON file from input and converts it in a *raw graph* using the Jarql ontology